Duet3D/wiki-content/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3.md

 Do read the whole of this guide to understand the configuration changes required if migrating from RRF2.

-**Note:** it is not possible to upgrade a Duet WiFi, Ethernet or Maestro directly from firmware 1.x or 2.x to 3.01 or later.
+**Note:** it is not possible to upgrade a Duet WiFi, Ethernet or Maestro directly from firmware 1.x or 2.x to 3.01 or later by uploading the new firmware file over the network.
 You must upgrade to firmware 3.0 as an intermediate step.
+Alternatively, you can erase the existing firmware using the erase button or jumper, and then install your chosen RRF 3.x firmware directly using Bossa.

 # Conversion summary

 ## Heaters and temperature sensors

 * You must **convert** your [M305](/User_manual/Reference/Gcodes/M305) commands to equivalent [M308](/User_manual/Reference/Gcodes/M308) commands to define the temperature sensors you use.
 * You must **add** [M950](/User_manual/Reference/Gcodes/M950) commands to define the heaters you use, and associate them with temperature sensors.
-These M950 commands should come later in config,g than the M308 commands that create the temperature sensors, but before any M307 or M301 command that refer to that heater number.
+These M950 commands should come later in config.g than the M308 commands that create the temperature sensors, but before any M307 or M301 command that refer to that heater number.
 * If your machine has a bed heater, you must **add** a [M140](/User_manual/Reference/Gcodes/M140) command to declare which heater is your bed heater, unless your config.g file already has one.
 Normally this will be M140 H0.

 ## Fans

 * You must **add** [M950](/User_manual/Reference/Gcodes/M950) commands to define the fans you use.
-(RRF 3.0 on Duet 2 series created fans by default, but 3.01 and later do not.)

 ## Z probe